 Long Term Care

 Pace University offers a group Long Term Care plan.
 Some benefits of this group long term plan include:

 - Flexibility to purchase a plan that is tailored to best fit your needs and the needs of eligible members including spouses/domestic partners, parents, children, siblings and grandparents;

 - Convenient payroll deductions for employee and spousal coverage;

-- Full portability upon seraration or retirement from Pace University.
+- Full portability upon separation or retirement from Pace University.

 Short Term Disability

-The University provides part-time faculty members (excluding UAFP faculty) with Short-Term Disability insurance and supplements New York State disability to provide salary continuation in the event you are unable to perform the duties of your job because of illness, injury or pregnancy.
+The University provides part-time faculty members with Short-Term Disability insurance and supplements New York State disability to provide salary continuation in the event you are unable to perform the duties of your job because of illness, injury or pregnancy.
 The University’s current Short-Term Disability carrier is CIGNA.

 Short-Term Disability begins on the eighth consecutive calendar day of absence, including weekends and holidays.
 Provided that your claim continues to be medically certified by CIGNA, benefits are payable for up to 26 weeks within a 52-week period.
 The current maximum payment amount is $170 per week.